Mutahir-15/Coding-Notes/README.md

 🟢 HTML & CSS – Web fundamentals at your fingertips
 🔵 TypeScript – Mastering the modern web
-🐍 Python – Unlocking the power of coding
+🐍 Python – Unlocking the power of coding<br>

 **🎯 Why This Repo?**<br>
 ✅ To help learners—whether beginners or advanced—grasp concepts quickly
 ✅ To make knowledge free and accessible beyond borders
-✅ To create a collaborative space for sharing and growing together
+✅ To create a collaborative space for sharing and growing together  <br>

 **⭐ Feel free to explore and share!**<br>
 **Together, we can build a stronger, more knowledgeable tech community.**